patternfly/bootstrap-treeview/README.md

 ## Data Structure

 In order to define the hierarchical structure needed for the tree it's necessary to provide a nested array of JavaScript objects.
+You can use lazyLoad keyword to achieve dynamic data load.

 Example